arijit1410/Text-Summarization/README.md

 From the highs of the OnePlus 7 Pro, the “non-Pro” OnePlus 7 may look like a consolation prize, but in many ways the OnePlus 7 is better because it holds true to the winning OnePlus formula: exceptional bang for your buck.
 It’s smaller and lighter, which makes it easier to use while still being a big-screen phone.
 It’s just as powerful, has the same great software and same smooth performance, and has a longer battery life than its Pro sibling.
 It even has the same unrivalled in-screen fingerprint sensor and great main camera.
 But if you were looking for a multi-camera, zoom in and out affair, this isn’t it.
 And while the screen looks great, it isn’t the same game-changing, addictively silky smooth display on the OnePlus 7 Pro.
 What you get for your £500 with the OnePlus 7 is a brilliant phone with an experience unrivalled anywhere near this price.
 It’s so good that there are only a few non-5G phones I would consider over this, and even then it’s a close call.

+## Conclusion

+TextRank, although quite fast, doesn't take into consideration the semantic similarity between sentences.
+The Skip-Thoughts model, however is able find the semantic similarity between sentences and cluster them accordingly.
+Because of it's efficient clustering algorithm, it ensures that only one candidate sentence from each semantically similar cluster occurs in the summary.

+## Future Work and Scope for Improvement

+Instead of using extractive approaches, abstractive summarization can be implemented by training a decoder network which can convert the encoded representations of the cluster centers back into natural language sentences.
+However, generating plausible and gramatically correct sentences will be much harder to perfect.

 ## References